denisugo/the_remake_front_end/README.md

 This is the client app.
 It should work with [this API](https://github.com/denisugo/the_remake_back-end)

+You can also check this project out [at](https://frontend-portfolio-app.herokuapp.com)

 ### Initial setup

 To make it work, you should setup the environment variables that are provided in the following lines: